 LAB MEDIA: Figure 1C and 1E.

-The in vitro formation of biomolecular condensates of EWS-FLI1 at the 25 times GGAA (spell out) sites of the DNA substrate could be directly visualized [1].
+The in vitro formation of biomolecular condensates of EWS-FLI1 at the 25 times GGAA sites of the DNA substrate could be directly visualized [1].

 LAB MEDIA: Figure 1B-1E.

 The specificity of the mCherry-EWS-FLI1 used in DNA Curtains was confirmed by an electrophoretic mobility shift assay using a DNA template with and without 25 times GGAA separately [1].